Sanford (TV series)

 Sanford is an American sitcom television series and a sequel to the original 1972–1977 sitcom Sanford and Son.
 It was broadcast on NBC from March 15, 1980, to July 10, 1981.
+The series also marked Redd Foxx's first return to the network in a starring role since Sanford and Son ended in 1977.

 Background

 In 1977, after six seasons of Sanford and Son, Redd Foxx left the NBC show to star in a variety show for ABC.
 His new show, The Redd Foxx Comedy Hour, was cancelled after just four months.

+By 1980, however, Foxx would again be reprising his role of Fred G. Sanford.

+Plot

+After Fred Sanford's son Lamont moves to Alaska, Fred now finds himself running his Watts junkyard with a new partner, jovial Texan Cal Pettie.
+The show also follows Fred's romantic pursuit of a wealthy widow, Eve, and his schemes to make money, often navigating disapproval from Eve's upper-class family.